-The Privateer Farms site was restored through a full-delivery contract with the North Carolina Department of Transportation (NCDOT).
-Administrative management of the project has since been transferred to the North Carolina Ecosystem Enhancement Program (NCEEP).
-The goals and objectives of this project are as follows:
+The Privateer Farms Stream Restoration Site ("site") was restored through a full-delivery contract with the North Carolina Department of Transportation (NCDOT).
+Administrative management of the project has been transferred to the North Carolina Ecosystem Enhancement Program (NCEEP).
+The goals and objectives of this project were as follows:

-- 1. Restore riverine wetlands through stream restoration, filling of agricultural drainage ditches, restoration of a natural topography, and planting. - 2.
-Enhance riverine wetlands through stream restoration and supplemental planting. - 3.
-Increase stream length across Privateer Farms Restoration Project from 25,000 feet to approximately 34,005 feet through dimension, pattern and profile adjustments. - 4.
+- 1. Restore riverine wetlands through stream restoration, filling of agricultural drainage ditches, restoration of a natural topography, and planting - 2.
+Enhance riverine wetlands through stream restoration and supplemental planting - 3.
+Increase stream length across Privateer Farms Restoration Project from 25,000 (LF) to approximately 34,005 LF through dimension, pattern and profile adjustments - 4.
 Restore floodplain and other low-lying areas to their historic wetland ecosystem.

 Construction of this project was completed in April 2005.
 Stability of the project must be annually monitored and documented during a five-year period following construction completion.
-This report documents the monitoring data collected at the project site during the 2005 growing season (Year 1 of the 5-year monitoring period).
+This report documents the monitoring data collected at the project site during the 2006 growing season (Year 2 of the 5-year monitoring period).

-Table 1Background Information.
+Table 1 Background Information.

 Project Name Privateer Farms

-Designer's Name Buck Engineering 8000 Regency Parkway, Cary, NC, 27511 (919) 463-5488
+Designer's Name Buck Engineering, A Unit of Michael Baker Corporation 8000 Regency Parkway, Cary, NC, 27518 (919) 463-5488

 Contractor's Name River Works, Inc.

 Project County Bladen and Cumberland Counties

 Directions to Project Site From Raleigh, follow I-40 east to exit 328 (I- 95).
-Merge onto I-95 south and proceed to exit 49 (Route 53).
+Merge onto I-95 south and proceed to exit 49 (NC 53).
 Take NC 53 south approximately 12.4 miles to the site.
-Turn right into site at a blue sign labeled "Privateer Farms Road."From Elizabethtown, follow NC 53 north.
+Turn right into site at a blue sign labeled "Privateer Farms Road."
+From Elizabethtown, follow NC 53 north.
 Travel through the town of White Oak.
 From White Oak, travel approximately 5.0 miles to entrance of farm.
 Turn left into site at a blue sign labeled "Privateer Farms Road."

-Drainage Area 6.0 sq. mi.
-(End of Reach 5-end of the project)
+Drainage Area 6.0 mi (End of Reach 5-end of the project)

 USGS Hydro Unit 03030005

 NCDWQ Subbasin 03-06-15 and 03-06-16

 Project Length 34,005 Linear feet (Restoration)

 Restoration Approach 34,005 feet of dimension, pattern, and profile

 402.5 acres of riverine wetland restoration

 25 acres of riverine wetland enhancement

 Date of Completion April 2005

 Monitoring Dates Monthly through each growing season for 5 years.